IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 <img src="/images/3d-models-and-animations/3d-essentials/37-atlas-texture.png" width="300" /> <img src="/images/3d-models-and-animations/3d-essentials/38-uv-atlas.png" width="300" />

-Another way to do Atlases is the use of Trim Sheets, a common technique in 3D modeling and game development that big studios and game industry use to ensure visual consistency and efficent art pipeline.
+Another way to do Atlases is the use of Trim Sheets, a common technique in 3D modeling and game development that big studios and game industry use to ensure visual consistency and efficient art pipeline.
 Trim Sheets is the usage of a single image or texture that contains multiple small details or elements that can be applied to different parts of a model.
 This technique is very useful when creating large scenes and it needs to be considered in the first stage of the art pipeline.

 <img src="/images/3d-models-and-animations/3d-essentials/39-trim-sheets.png" width="300" />